 A European heritage assessment was undertaken to identify any potential impacts of the Precinct's proposed rezoning on the cultural significance of the Precinct.

-The study identified three built heritage places within the Precinct.
+The study identified three built heritage places and one archaeological site within the Precinct.
 These are: